NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Introduction

 \subsection{Acknowledgement}

-The author is grateful to Ian Agol for many valuable conversations, they are very helpful on various aspects of the development of this paper.
+The author is grateful to Ian Agol for many valuable conversations, and these conversations are very helpful on various aspects of the development of this paper.
 The author thanks Yi Liu for communication and explanation on his results in \cite{Li1}, and thanks Alan Reid for his help on arithmetic hyperbolic manifolds.
-Part of the work in this paper is done during the author's visiting at the Institute for Advanced Study, so the author thanks for the hospitality of IAS.
+Part of the work in this paper was done during the author's visiting at the Institute for Advanced Study, and the author thanks for the hospitality of IAS.
+The author also thanks the anonymous referee for many very helpful comments.